Pylons/pyramid_cookbook/views/conditional_http.rst

             return response
         return conditional_http_tween

-The effect of this tween, is that it will first check the response to determine if it already has a ``Last-Modified`` or ``ETag`` header set, and if it does it will enable the conditional response processing.
-If the response does not have an ``ETag`` header set, it will attempt to determine if the response is already loaded entirely into memory (to avoid loading what might be a very large object into memory) and if it is already loaded into memory, it will generate an ``ETag`` header from the MD5 digest of the response body and again enable the conditional response processing.
+The effect of this tween is that it will first check the response to determine if it already has a ``Last-Modified`` or ``ETag`` header set.
+If it does, then it will enable the conditional response processing.
+If the response does not have an ``ETag`` header set, then it will attempt to determine if the response is already loaded entirely into memory (to avoid loading what might be a very large object into memory).
+If it is already loaded into memory, then it will generate an ``ETag`` header from the MD5 digest of the response body, and again enable the conditional response processing.